logzly. Spice & Style Kitchen

 Play With Patterns Carefully

-Patterns can add personality, but they can also clash.
-If your kitchen already has a busy tile pattern, opt for solid‑colored tableware.
-If the walls are plain, a subtle pattern on the plates can become a focal point.
-When mixing patterns, keep the scale different – a large, bold stripe on a charger pairs nicely with a small, delicate dot on a bowl.
+Patterns add personality, but they can also clash.
+If your kitchen already has a busy tile pattern, go for solid‑colored tableware.
+If the walls are plain, a subtle pattern on the plates can become a lovely focal point.
+When mixing patterns, vary the scale – a large, bold stripe on a charger pairs nicely with a small, delicate dot on a bowl.
+The contrast keeps things interesting without feeling discordant.

 Practical Tips for Buying

-1. Touch Before You Buy – If possible, feel the weight and texture of the plates.
+1. Touch Before You Buy – If you can, feel the weight and texture of the plates.
 A heavy set feels sturdy; a light set feels airy.
+Pick what feels right in your hands.

 2. Check the Edge – A sharp edge can chip easily.
-Rounded edges are more forgiving, especially if you have kids.
+Rounded edges are more forgiving, especially if you have kids or tend to be a bit clumsy.

 3. Test the Dishwasher – Not all finishes survive a hot wash.
 Look for “dishwasher safe” labels if you plan to use the machine often.